Gracelin Baskaran

 5Baskaran

-Dr. Gracelin Baskaran is director of the Critical Minerals Security Program at the Center for Strategic and International Studies (CSIS).
-She is a mining economist, and her primary expertise is in critical minerals and trade.
-She began her career in South Africa’s platinum belt.
-She later spent five years at the World Bank in South Africa, where she coauthored the book Africa’s Resource Future: Harnessing Natural Resources for Economic Transformation during the Low-Carbon Transition.
-She was a Fulbright Scholar and has also held positions at the University of Cambridge, University of London, and University of Cape Town.
-Dr. Baskaran recently published a policy playbook, Critical Minerals and the Future of the United States Economy, and is now writing a book on an international strategy for critical minerals engagement for the United States.
-She has been cited as an expert in The Economist, the Financial Times, the New York Times, the Wall Street Journal, the Washington Post, Fox, BBC, Bloomberg, and the U.S. International Trade Commission.
-Dr. Baskaran has also published over 150 op-eds and columns, policy reports, and white papers and published research in the Mineral Economics journal.
-She is a regular speaker at leading international mining and energy conferences, universities, and policymaker forums, and she has testified before Congress.
-Dr. Baskaran holds a doctorate from the University of Cambridge.
+Dr. Gracelin Baskaran is director of the Critical Minerals Security Program at the Center for Strategic and International Studies.
+She is a mining economist and has spent over a decade working on critical minerals globally.
+She began her career in South Africa’s platinum belt and later spent five years at the World Bank in South Africa, where she coauthored the book Africa’s Resource Future: Harnessing Natural Resources for Economic Transformation during the Low-Carbon Transition.
+She recently published a policy playbook, Critical Minerals and the Future of the United States Economy, and is now writing a book on an international strategy for critical minerals engagement for the United States.
+Dr. Baskaran is also an adjunct associate professor at Georgetown University, where she teaches critical minerals in the Center for Security Studies.
+She was a Fulbright Scholar and has held positions at the University of Cambridge, the University of London, and the University of Cape Town.
+Dr. Baskaran has been cited as an expert in The Economist, Financial Times, the New York Times, the Wall Street Journal, the Washington Post, Fox, CNN, Bloomberg, and BBC, and regularly appears on television.
+She has authored more than 200 policy reports, white papers, and op-eds.
+In 2025, Mining Journal ranked Dr. Baskaran No. 8 on its “Top 50 Most Influential” list—the only woman in the top 12.
+She regularly speaks at international conferences and policymaker forums and has testified before the U.S. Congress.
+She holds a PhD from the University of Cambridge.

 Gracelin Baskaran's Reports